Featuring Magic and Magicians from around the World

 Posted:

 During the summer when it is hot and dusty outside, head inside where it is cool.
-Catch a movie, enjoy a Phoenix dinner show, or up the ante with one of Phoenix's favorite magic acts, which include the Carnival of Illusion Theater, Eric Giliam, or one of many touring artists.
+Plan a girl's night out, enjoy a Phoenix dinner show, or up the ante with one of Phoenix's favorite magic acts, which include the Carnival of Illusion Theater, Eric Giliam, or one of many touring artists.
 We've compiled a list of the best Phoenix magic shows so that snowbirds and locals alike can add a little excitement to their entertainment schedule.
 Phoenix gets a lot of traveling illusion shows as well as having some great long-standing acts that thrill audiences week after week.
 Keep checking back to see who might be coming to town.
 Phoenix may be hot, dusty and dry, but we're here to help you whet your appetite for some great magic.

 ALL Phoenix Magic Shows TODAY